magicalpanda/MagicalRecord/README.md

 ### Default Managed Object Context

 When using Core Data, you will deal with two types of objects the most: *NSManagedObject* and *NSManagedObjectContext*.
-MagicalRecord gives you a place for a default NSManagedObjectContext for use within your app.
+MagicalRecord provides a single place for a default NSManagedObjectContext for use within your app.
 This is great for single threaded apps.
 You can easily get to this default context by calling:

     [NSManagedObjectContext MR_defaultContext];